arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 ### Distributed Key-Value Stores

-Using a distributed key-value store is theoretically a great fit for Delta, as it meets requirements for both cluster wide metadata in addition to segmented telemetry.
+Using a distributed key-value store seems like a great fit as it meets requirements for both cluster wide metadata as well segmented telemetry.

 [etcd](https://etcd.io/) is the most popular choice in this category, and can be run in a pseudo-embedded mode using [embed](https://pkg.go.dev/go.etcd.io/etcd/embed).
 This package allows for embedded bootstrapping of a cluster.